gshipley/summitlab14/Chapters/22-creating-quickstart.md

 ##**Create deployment instructions**

 In order for developers to be able to use the quick start that you have created, you need to provide instructions on how to install the application.
 These instructions need to be in the *README* and *README.md* files.
-By default, github will display the contents of this file, using the markdown version if it exits, on the repository page.
+By default, Github will display the contents of this file, using the markdown version if it exits, on the repository page.
 For example, a proper README file would contain the following contents:

 	Piwik on OpenShift
 	=========================